samienr/zola-website/content/blog/soundhax/index.md

 ## 4. Stack Manipulation | "Heap Feng Shui"
 With control over the unlink operation, we can write to any memory location.
 However, this power must be wielded strategically.
 The SoundHax exploit uses a technique known as *heap feng shui* to gain control over the program's execution stack.

 The goal is to trick the heap allocator into returning a stack address when the program next requests a memory allocation.
-As for what this stack address is, Nedwil had to painstakingly find a particular address that's contents look like a valid heap chunk with seemingly proper heap chunk metadata values
+As for what this stack address is, Nedwill had to painstakingly find a particular address that's contents look like a valid heap chunk with seemingly proper heap chunk metadata values

 We use our arbitrary write primitive to overwrite the heap's free list header with this stack address (via the unlick exploitation).
 At the same time, we manipulate the size field of the chunk being freed to make it appear very small, preventing it from being a viable option the next time the allocator looks for a free chunk.
 This sets up our fake stack "chunk" as the primary candidate for the next allocation.